Thoth SDK

 thoth run (stdio proxy)

-Rust sidecar · <5ms overhead
+local sidecar · low overhead

 Thoth Enforcer